IruneAI/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files-master/README.md

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**
+There are some areas of improvement identified for future experiments:
+1- Additional hyperparameters configurations exploration could be carried out under Hyperdrive pipeline.
+2- From AutoML outputs data imbalance and bias has been identified.
+Further data exploration and some corrective measures would help on that.
+Bias mitigation will lead us to more realistic results.
+3- In case of having enough resources a more exhaustive hyperparameter grid exploration through GridSampling could be done.

 ## Proof of cluster clean up
 Deleted on notebook: cpu_cluster.delete()